Temporary Protected Status announced for new countries

 You can read more about TPS here.

-For more information and resources from the Asylum Seeker Advocacy Project (ASAP) visit our website.
-ASAP will do our best to keep our website updated with current information.
+The Asylum Seeker Advocacy Project (ASAP) will do our best to keep our website updated with current information.

 Note: This information is not a substitute for advice from an attorney.